ZanMervic/MLG-Project/report.md

 ### Dataset size and attributes

-(TODO: vpisat prave številke)

-At the time of writing we had collected [number_of_users] users, [number_of_problems] problems and [number_of_interactions] logged ascents.
+At the time of writing we had collected 25865 users, 38663 problems and 1668865 logged ascents.
 Each JSON entry contains all information needed to build our graphs.
 Below is a simplified example showing a user and a problem entry (formatted as JSON):

 ```json
 // example user entry